Why Do Spring-Flowering Bulbs Need to Be Planted in Fall?

 Growing Bulbs in Pots

 Bulbs can also be grown in pots, which can make for an adorable indoor or outdoor display in the springtime!
 Follow the same rules of thumb for planting depth, spacing, and watering as you would in the garden, planting bulbs in layers according to the necessary planting depth.
-Use a potting medium like EB Stone Organics Rose and Flower Potting or Planting, which is rich in the nutrients that bulbs need to develop beautifully.
+Use a potting medium like E.B.
+Stone Organics Rose Grow Planting Mix, which is rich in the nutrients that bulbs need to develop beautifully.
 By combining several bulb varieties in your containers, you’ll enjoy a living floral arrangement next year that blooms continuously for months.
 These containers are so delightful, they might just become an annual tradition!

 Best Spring-Flowering Bulbs for Arizona Gardens